22 Small Full Bathroom Ideas for 2026

 Layered Lighting

-You will add depth and warmth with backlit shelves and a glowing mirror without taking up precious space.
+You will add depth and warmth with backlit shelves and a glowing mirror [Check on Amazon] without taking up precious space.

 The mix of geometric tiles and clean lines separates zones so you don’t need walls, while a dark vanity grounds the layout and yellow accents keep it lively.